pexpect/pexpect/doc/api/pexpect.rst

 .. autoclass:: spawnu
    :show-inheritance:

+There is also a :func:`runu` function, the unicode counterpart to :func:`run`.

 .. note::

    Unicode handling with pexpect works the same way on Python 2 and 3, despite